ophian/ophian.github.io/_posts/2020-12-17-Serendipity-Styx-3.2.0-released.md

 ## Styx 3.2.0 applies

   - Once more Styx continued its work to clean up old occurrences for the Series 3 branch.
   - Styx 3.2 has improved for the database storage.
 Since MySQL by ourselves was and is used as a synonym for MariaDB, which is our recommended database, Styx 3.2 now uses the **ARIA** storage engine format.
 Multibyte UTF-8 INDEX key length tweaks are done by the differing versions available, which are old MyISAM or InnoDB engines, or MariaDB 10.3, 10.4, 10.5 releases.
-The best one available is MariaDB 10.5 which allows us to not touch any INDEX key.
-For upgraders this means that we will wait until this latter version has landed in Mainstream befor we start touching old database installs on UPGRADE.
+The best one available is MariaDB 10.5 which allows us to not touch any INDEX keys for length limits.
+For Styx upgraders this means that we will wait until this latter version has landed in Mainstream before we start touching old database installs on UPGRADE.
   - Improved "pure" theme for some special cases
   - Added the new "**B46 [Black Edition]**" bootstrap theme for latest 4.5.3 release.
 The expected bootstrap 4.6.0 version did not make it in time.
   - Added the new "**PSG**" theme example, for a theme based start grid page.